serraict/serra-frappe/work/test_deployment/test_plan.md

 # Serra Frappe Deployment - Test Plan

 This document outlines the test plan for the Serra Frappe deployment process.
-It covers the setup of a test environment, testing the build, deploy, and update scripts, and verifying that all services start correctly.
+It covers the setup of a test environment, testing the GitHub Actions workflow for building the Docker image, testing the deploy and update scripts, and verifying that all services start correctly.

 ## Test Environment Setup